mdlayher/mdlayher.com/content/blog/linux-netlink-and-go-part-2-generic-netlink.md

 - **ID** (16 bits): unique identifier for family. **Note**: ID may change between reboots or if certain kernel modules are loaded or unloaded.
-Always perform a lookup by name to retrieve a family’s ID!
+Always perform a lookup by name to retrieve a family's ID!
 - **Name** (null-terminated string): human-readable name for the family, like "nlctrl", "TASKSTATS", or "nl80211".
 - **Version** (32 bits): version of generic netlink family.
 Oddly, this field is